The American Rescue Plan: Humanities Grantmaking

 Humanities Grantmaking for Organizations: Funding Opportunities for Institutions

-A grant program to deliver relief to organizations recovering from the coronavirus pandemic by supporting humanities initiatives that address racial equity, climate change, international relations, pandemic recovery, and strengthening democracy.
+A grant program to deliver relief to as many as 40 organizations recovering from the coronavirus pandemic by supporting humanities initiatives that address racial equity, climate change, international relations, pandemic recovery, and strengthening democracy.

 Host Institution: American Council of Learned Societies